 Denim Sewing Tips

-Heavy-duty thread should be used when sewing heavyweight denim.
+The heavy-duty thread should be used when sewing heavyweight denim.
 Like needles, you can find a thread specifically designed for sewing on denim in most sewing stores.

 Stretch it Out